DistributedProofreaders/guiguts/README.txt

 users; it does not include as many helper applications. guiguts-1.0.nn.zip is a stripped down version for those who have all the helper applications or are upgrading or who use operating systems other than Windows/Mac.

 Version 1.0.17.
 Fixed error from hitting down arrow twice after startup.
 Throw away tags in word frequency popup; throw away '*' characters (the way it used to be) except for '-*' (not the way it used to be).
 Added spell check in multiple languages to old menus and PP Wizard (actually done in 1.0.16).
+Write setting.rc to guiguts home directory.
+Fixed problem changing font sizes.

 Version 1.0.16.
 Made Do All into a button rather than a checkbox.
 Radiobuttons for menu structure selection.
 Fixed undefined